Latterell Venture Partners

 Series C in 2005

-XTENT is a development stage medical device company focused on creating customizable drug-eluting stent systems for treating coronary artery disease (CAD).
-These innovative systems allow physicians to tailor both the length and diameter of the stent directly at the site of the diseased artery, known as in-situ customization.
-By offering this flexibility, XTENT aims to enhance treatment outcomes for patients with CAD, addressing individual anatomical needs more effectively than traditional stents.
+Xtent is a development stage medical device company specializing in the creation and commercialization of innovative customizable drug-eluting stent systems for the treatment of coronary artery disease (CAD).
+The company’s stent systems allow physicians to tailor both the length and diameter of the stent directly at the site of the diseased artery, a process known as in-situ customization.
+This approach aims to enhance the effectiveness of treatment for patients suffering from CAD by providing a more precise fit for individual anatomical needs.

 CardioMind